howerj/shrink/readme.md

 Whilst every effort was made to ensure program correctness the library is written in an unsafe language, do not return the [CODEC][] on untrusted input.

+It is a shame that [C][] lacks a facility for [coroutines][] built into the language and available in a fully portable way, as they are a very easy way to make code non-blocking (useful in an cooperating multitasking environment) but they are also the easiest way to make programs that can chain partially produced output and feed it into consumer, for example chaining the output of the [RLE][] [CODEC][] into the input of the [LZSS][] [CODEC][].
+[C][] does not offer this facility and the only way to implement this start/stop functionality portably would complicate the internals of the library greatly, so it has not implemented, perhaps later.

+There are many more ways of improving this library; more CODECs, improved speed, etcetera.
+They will not be implemented as the idea of this library is simplicity and a small size.

 # CODECS